 Both timestamp variables are hour-beginning, meaning a 1:00 timestamp indicates data for 1:00-2:00.
 Neither timestamp variable includes the effects of Daylight Savings Time.
-Every year in a Cambium data set has 8,760 hours and preserves the 7-day weekday/weekend pattern throughout the full time period.
-Leap days are omitted in the timestamps during leap years, although the 7-day weekday/weekend pattern is not broken-i.e., leap years are modeled as if they were not leap years.
-12
+Every year in a Cambium dataset has 8,760 hours and preserves the 7-day weekday/weekend pattern throughout the full time period.
+Leap days are omitted in the timestamps during leap years, although the 7-day weekday/weekend pattern is not broken-that is, leap years are modeled as if they were not leap years.14

-Every time series-and the underlying data-in a Cambium data set starts on a Sunday, regardless of the actual day of the week for January 1 of that year.
-13 This keeps the weekend/weekday patterns and hour positions consistent between years in the data, which facilitates analysis that spans across multiple years.
+Every time series-and the underlying data-in a Cambium dataset starts on a Sunday, regardless of the actual day of the week for January 1 of that year.15 This keeps the weekend/weekday patterns and hour positions consistent between years in the data, which facilitates analysis that spans across multiple years.

-Metric Family: time zone

-Metric Name: tz
+Metric Family: time zone Metric Name: tz